tans21/MeandMe/README.md

 *** A QUIZ GAME ***
-A number of questionnaires is collected to check how well my friends know me.
+<br> A number of questionnaires is collected to check how well my friends know me.</br>